The Essential Quarantine:

 If one of your quarantine birds has already died, I would suggest checking out this thread: How to Send a Bird in for a Necropsy.
 Remember, do not freeze birds that you intend to send in for a necropsy!
 They should be refrigerated only to preserve them!

 Test results will take time to get back to you.
 It can be anywhere from a matter of days to a few weeks, depending on the lab and how long it takes the samples to get to them.
 While you are waiting for the results, if you suspect there may be a disease in your quarantine birds, do anything in your power to up the amount of biosecurity between your quarantined birds and your established flock.
 For example, my quarantined ducks had an area to roam outside.
 Though I am relatively sure that area was secure from the rest of my flock, I still decided it was best to keep them in their inside pens until I knew what the results were.

 When the Results are in...

-This, again, comes the time where you must make a choice.
+This, again, becomes the time when you must make a choice.
 If your birds come back clean, then you're golden!
-Quarantine can be ended and your new birds can join your established flock!
+The quarantine can be ended and your new birds can join your established flock!